-Given the incredible amount of time and effort a solid weight loss plan requires, quick fixes such as diet pills, supplements, and surgeries can hold a certain appeal.
-But many times, they are unsafe, unregulated, or too good to be true.
-Be sure to talk with a physician before you take any pill or decide to consider surgery, which always carries risks, including death.
+Given the amount of time and effort that a sustainable weight loss plan requires, quick fixes such as diet pills, supplements, and surgeries can hold a certain appeal.
+But those weight loss methods are often unregulated, unsafe, or too good to be true.

 Pills and supplements

 Some medications may help you reach your weight loss goals, when combined with a healthy diet and regular physical activity.
 But many over-the-counter (OTC) diet pills and supplements are unregulated.
 Some of them even contain risky ingredients.
 That’s because supplements don’t have to adhere to the same strict standards as prescription drugs.

 One common weight loss drug is orlistat.
 It’s also sold over the counter (OTC) under the name Alli.
 It’s available at a higher dosage as a prescription medication (Xenical).

 Unless you’re directed otherwise by your doctor, you can take orlistat up to three times a day with meals.
 It lowers your body’s ability to absorb dietary fat from food.
 This unabsorbed fat is removed from your body in your stool.
 For that reason, it’s crucial to get less than 30 percent of your daily calories from fat when you’re taking this drug.
 Otherwise, you’ll experience side effects, such as loose stools or gas with oily spotting.

 You should also pair this drug with a daily multivitamin or other supplements containing fat-soluble vitamins, including vitamins A, D, E, K, and beta carotene.

 Ephedra was another popular weight loss tool.
 It was a supplement taken to decrease hunger.
 It was once widely available, but it’s now considered unsafe.